Hiring more dingoes as babysitters

 One can hardly wait for the BC government response, eh?
 “Reclamation bonds” is Canadian for financial assurances, a matter mostly ignored by the regulators, particularly the Land and Minerals Division of the DNR in Minnesota, so far, in L’Affaire Polymet.

 Just insert the Land and Minerals Division of the DNR for the BC government above.
 I hope that you are beginning to see the problem.
-The Land and Minerals Division is the bunch that said, in a hearing before a committee of the Minnesota House of Representatives earlier this year, that it couldn’t possibly ask the principal shareholder of PolyMet Mining, the international mining consortium Glencore, to backstop PolyMet for its environmental liabilities.
+The Land and Minerals Division is the bunch that said, at a hearing before a committee of the Minnesota House of Representatives earlier this year, that it couldn’t possibly ask the principal shareholder of PolyMet Mining, the international mining consortium Glencore, to backstop PolyMet for its environmental liabilities.

 Sumitomo, Glencore: let’s call the whole thing off.